West End Shows For The Whole Family

 Wednesday 4th December 2019

-With Christmas just around the corner and the school term nearing its end, parents will now be finding ways in which to keep their children entertained.
-Whilst this may not be the easiest task, there is arguably one solution that appeals to all: West End Theatre!
+With Christmas just around the corner and the school term nearing its end, parents will now be finding ways to keep their children entertained.
+Whilst this may not be the most straightforward task, there is arguably one solution that appeals to all: West End Theatre!
 For this piece, I have selected eight West End musicals and plays for children of all ages, including those who identify as a kid at heart.
-Therefore, if you are planning a family trip to London’s glitzy West End, then be sure to consider the following shows, all of which I am sure will delight the entirety of the family.
+Therefore, if you are planning a family trip to London’s glitzy West End, then be sure to consider the following shows, all of which will delight the entire family.

 “Based on the acclaimed novel by Gregory Maguire that re-imagined the stories created by L. Frank Baum in ‘The Wonderful Wizard of Oz’, Wicked tells the untold story of an unlikely but profound friendship between two girls who first meet as sorcery students.
 Their extraordinary adventures in Oz will ultimately see them fulfil their destinies as Glinda The Good and the Wicked Witch of the West.”